syncfusion-content/windowsforms-docs/WindowsForms/Grid/Managing-the-Rows-and-Columns.md

 {% endtabs %}

 ## Inserting Rows and Columns
 More than one row or column can be added to GridControl by using `GridControl.Rows.InsertRange` and `GridControl.Cols.InsertRange` methods.
-The[InsertRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModelRowColOperations~InsertRange.html) method will move the rows according to the index given in its parameter.
+The [InsertRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModelRowColOperations~InsertRange.html) method will move the rows according to the index given in its parameter.

 {% tabs %}
 {% highlight c# %}